-After travelling extensively and living in various countries, both in Europe and North America, Helena has chosen Ireland as her home where she lives with her son and the love of her life, Daniel Coldspring: a talented novelist and author of the After Terra sci-fi series whose beautiful poem “Ethereal Reverie” has been included in this book.
-In addition to working on their own projects, Daniel and Helena look forward to treating readers to future collaborations.
-Helena holds a diploma in psychic development and is a member of the London College of Psychic Studies and International Gothic Association.
+After travelling extensively and living in various countries, both in Europe and North America, Helena has chosen Ireland as her home where she lives with her son.
+Helena holds a Diploma in Psychic Development and is a member of the London College of Psychic Studies and International Gothic Association.

 Steve’s professional photographic career began over 30 years ago.
 His first job was as a staff photographer for Laing construction (now Laing O’Rourke) based in Mill Hill, London.
 This role was primarily Architectural Photography but also involved some Public Relations and event imagery.
 Post redundancy, he then freelanced as an Architectural Photographer and although he thoroughly enjoyed the work, it unfortunately proved to be an unsustainable career choice due to the sporadic nature and frequency of commissions.

 In February 1992 he started his career with the Metropolitan Police Service as a Forensic Photographer.
 The nature of this work was varied and included attendance at Murder Scenes, Suspicious Deaths, Suicides, Terrorism Scenes, Fatal Road Traffic Collisions, Post Mortem’s, Victims of Assault and Domestic Violence.
 He was also privileged to provide Disaster Victim Identification evidence after both the Thailand Tsunami and the London bombings of July 2005.